Focus on the task

 Pressing and typing keyboard keys

-To indicate that the user should press or type a given keyboard key or
+To indicate that the user should press a given keyboard key or

 combination, use the